Berg0162/Simcline-V2/README.md

 # Load Smart-MITM application in Arduino IDE 2
 Within the Arduino IDE 2 select on the top bar menu: `File > Examples > Simcline-V2 > Smart-MITM`<br>
-The default Simcline-V2 configuration settings for Smart-MITM are:
+The default Simcline-V2 configuration settings for Smart-MITM when using <b>any ESP32 board</b> are:
 + Display: <b>NODISPLAY</b>
 + ESP32 board: <b>YOUR_ESP32_BOARD</b>
 + NimBLE: <b>FTMS</b> and <b>CSC</b>